Temora

 Residential development activity is lower than average in Temora according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Temora has seen approximately 22 new homes approved annually over the past five financial years, totalling an estimated 114 homes.
+AreaSearch analysis of ABS building approval numbers for Temora shows approximately 22 new homes approved annually over the past five financial years, totalling an estimated 114 homes.
 As of FY-26, 15 approvals have been recorded.
-Despite population decline, development activity has been adequate relative to other areas.
-New homes are being built at an average construction cost value of $470,000, targeting the premium market segment with higher-end properties.
+Despite population decline, development activity has remained adequate relative to other areas, indicating a positive outlook for buyers.
+The average construction cost value of new homes is $470,000, suggesting developers target the premium market segment with higher-end properties.

 This financial year, Temora has registered $7.9 million in commercial approvals, reflecting its primarily residential nature.
-Compared to Rest of NSW, Temora maintains similar construction rates per person, supporting regional market stability patterns.
-New development consists of 83.0% detached dwellings and 17.0% medium and high-density housing, maintaining the area's traditional low density character focused on family homes.
+Compared to Rest of NSW, Temora maintains similar construction rates per person, supporting market stability aligned with regional patterns.
+New development consists of 83.0% detached dwellings and 17.0% medium and high-density housing, preserving the area's traditional low density character focused on family homes.

 With around 218 people per approval, Temora reflects a low density area.
-According to AreaSearch's latest quarterly estimate, Temora is forecasted to gain 148 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Temora is projected to gain 73 residents by 2041.
+Given current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development